What is DDoS and why should you care?

 - Configure your applications so that they are more resistant to DDoS attacks

 Some of the strongest defenses may be automated tools that can help detect and deflect DDoS attacks.
-AT&T Network Security experts can help you determine which software can best guard your company.
-You can also learn more about DDoS attacks and other cyberthreats by downloading AT&T Cybersecurity Insights report, an in-depth look at cybersecurity’s biggest adversaries and best practices.
+AT&T Cybersecurity experts can help you determine which software can best guard your company.
+You can also learn more about DDoS attacks and other cyberthreats by visiting the AT&T Cybersecurity Insights reports page for an in-depth look at cybersecurity’s biggest adversaries and best practices.